 The farm currently offers day and evening walks, guided visits, and offers outdoor yoga during the summer.

 - Alpagas du Domaine Poissant is open by reservation only and does not accept walk-ins to the farm.

 - The only dogs allowed are those who already live at the farm.

-- Walks take place rain or shine, and it’s recommended to wear boots if it has rained earlier.
+- Walks take place in snow, rain, or shine, and it’s recommended to wear boots.